 We know that the alphabets are written together, but in different words except the characters with hiragana.
 And the Katakana?
 Can it be mixed into a hiragana word or vice versa?
 Yes, but it's rare and impossible and usually breaks the rules of Japanese.

-There are some verbs created that mix katakana with a hiragana ending, as in the case of going to Starbucks that says “Sutabaru” [スタバる].
-Not to mention that a single word can be written with either hiragana or katakana.
+There are some created verbs that mix katakana with a hiragana ending, such as in the case of going to Starbucks, which is said as "Sutabaru" [スタバる].
+Not to mention that a single word can be written in both hiragana and katakana.

 For more information, read the article: Can I use hiragana and katakana in the same word?